ExtensityAI/symbolicai/README.md

   else:
       pass # all good
   ```
-  Regardless how we set the context, our contextualized prompt defines the behavior of the Expression operations.
-For example, if we want to operate in the context of a domain-specific language, without having to override each base class function over and over again.
+  Regardless of how we set the context, our contextualized prompt defines the desired behavior of the Expression operations.
+For example, if we want to operate in the context of a domain-specific language, without having to override each base class method.
 See more details in [this notebook](notebooks/demo.ipynb).

 - The `Operation` prompts define the behavior of an atomic operation and is therefore mandatory to express the nature of such an operation.
 For example, the `+`-operation is used to add two Symbols together and therefore the `+`-operation prompt explains its behavior. `Examples` defines another optional structure that provides the neural computation engine with a set of demonstrations that are used to properly condition the engine.
 For example, the `+`-operation prompt can be conditioned on how to add numbers by providing a set of demonstrations, such as `1 + 1 = 2`, `2 + 2 = 4`, etc.

 - The `Template` prompts are optional and encapsulates the resulting prediction to enforce a specific format.
 For example, to generate HTML tags we can use a curated `<html>{{placeholder}}</html>` template.
-This template will enforce the neural computation engine to generate only HTML tags.
+This template will enforce the neural computation engine to start the generation process already in the context of a HTML tags format, and not produce irrelevant descriptions about its task.

 ## 😑 Expressions

 An `Expression` is a non-terminal symbol, which can be further evaluated.
-It inherits all the properties from Symbol and overrides the `__call__` function to evaluate its expressions or values.
+It inherits all the properties from Symbol and overrides the `__call__` method to evaluate its expressions or values.
 From the `Expression` class, all other expressions are derived.
 The Expression class also adds additional capabilities i.e. to `fetch` data from URLs, `search` on the internet or `open` files.
+These operations are specifically separated from `Symbol` since they do not use the `value` attribute of the Symbol class.

 SymbolicAI' API closely follows best practices and ideas from `PyTorch`, therefore, one can build complex expressions by combining multiple expressions as a computational graph.
-Each Expression has its own `forward` function, which has to be overridden.
-The `forward` function is used to define the behavior of the expression.
-The `forward` function is called by the `__call__` function, which is inherited from the Symbol class.
-The `__call__` function is used to evaluate the expression and return the result.
+Each Expression has its own `forward` method, which has to be overridden.
+The `forward` method is used to define the behavior of the expression.
+The `forward` method is called by the `__call__` method, which is inherited from the `Expression` base class.
+The `__call__` evaluates an expression and returns the result from the implemented `forward` method.
 This design pattern is used to evaluate the expressions in a lazy manner, which means that the expression is only evaluated when the result is needed.
 This is a very important feature, since it allows us to chain complex expressions together.
 We already implemented many useful expressions, which can be imported from the `symai.components` file.

 Other important properties that are inherited from the Symbol class are `_sym_return_type` and `static_context`.
 These two properties define the context in which the current Expression operates, as described in the [Prompt Design](#prompt-design) section.
-The static_context therefore influences all operations held by the current Expression.
+The static_context therefore influences all operations of the current Expression sub-class.
 The _sym_return_type ensures that after each evaluation of an Expression, we obtain the desired return object type.
-This is usually the current type, but can be modified to return a different type.
+This is usually implemented to return the current type, but can be set to return a different type.

 Expressions can of course have more complex structures and be further sub-classed, such as shown in the example of the `Sequence` expression in the following figure: